 \subsection{Comparisons}

 We summarize different supervisory signals for crowd counting with their representative schemes in Table~\ref{tab:data-ana}.
 We compare them in Table~\ref{tab:data-acc}.

-BL achieves better performance on four different crowd counting datasets compared with MCNN.
-The good performance of BL may due to the Bayesian loss used to better model the non-rigid objects (e.g., people).
+BL achieves better performance on four different crowd counting datasets compared with CP-CNN, with a similar number of parameters for the backbone.
+The good performance of BL may be due to the Bayesian loss used to better model the non-rigid objects (e.g., people).
 The adaptive Gaussian kernel is widely used in crowd counting approaches, while the experimental results demonstrate the effectiveness of Bayesian loss, which is more reliable supervision.

-CCWld shows much better counting accuracy than MCNN in Table~\ref{tab:data-acc} on different datasets with different backgrounds.
-This shows that the CCWld enhances the performance of counting accuracy and also improves the robustness, which is suitable for many real-world applications with diverse scenes, different view angles, and lighting conditions.
+CCWld shows much better accuracy than MCNN in Table~\ref{tab:data-acc} on various datasets with different backgrounds.
+We observe CCWld enhances the performance of counting accuracy and also improves the robustness, which is suitable for many real-world applications with diverse scenes, different view angles, and lighting conditions.

 As shown in Table~\ref{tab:data-acc}, the performance of HA-CNN is much better than other state-of-the-arts.
 After carefully designing the deep neural networks and loss functions, weakly supervised crowd counting achieves much better accuracy with relatively low annotation complexity.